Skip to main content

 Climates in Ghana

-• The center-north
+• The center-north - Navrongo

 • The south - Kumasi

-• The east coast - Accra
+• The coast - Accra, Axim

 The center-north

-In the center and north, winter is hot: daytime temperatures are usually about 35 °C (95 °F) in December and January, even though the air is dry and nights are quite cool.
+In the center and north, winter is very hot: daytime temperatures are usually about 35 °C (95 °F) in December and January, even though the air is dry and nights are quite cool.
 Sometimes, however, nights can get a bit cold in the center-north, with lows dropping to around 10 °C (50 °F).

-A dry, dust-laden wind, called Harmattan, often blows from the desert.
 From February to April, the temperature increases further, easily exceeding 40 °C (104 °F) in the north.

-Then comes the monsoon.
+But then comes the monsoon.
 In March in the center and in April in the north, early showers and thunderstorms may occur, usually in the afternoon or evening, which become more substantial, exceeding 100 mm (4 in) per month in the following month (ie April in the center and May in the north).
-Owing to thunderstorms and clouds brought by the ocean currents, the temperature gradually decreases, and from July to September, when clouds and rains are more frequent, it drops to around 30/31 °C (86/88 °F), but on the other hand, air humidity increases.

 The rains cease in October in the north and in November the center; with the dry wind from the north, hot and sunny conditions return.
 At the end of the year, rainfall totals 1,000 mm (40 in) in the north and 1,200/1,300 mm (47/51 in) in the center, where, as previously mentioned, the rainy season is longer.